PAI Program Initiative Fellowship: Methods for Inclusion

-The Partnership on AI (PAI) is seeking a Fellow to create and pilot a series of events, processes, and methodologies that enable PAI to systematically include diverse perspectives in all of PAI’s research and policy work, especially those that are otherwise under represented in both PAI’s Partner community and the AI ecosystem today.
-The Fellow will work with PAI staff across the partnerships, research, and policy teams and will report to the Director of Partnerships, though reporting structures may change over time.
-The Fellowship will begin March 2020 and last for 9-12 months.
+The Partnership on AI (PAI) is seeking a Fellow to create and pilot a series of processes and methodologies that enable PAI to systematically include diverse perspectives into all of PAI’s research and policy work, especially those that are otherwise under represented in both PAI’s Partner community and the AI ecosystem.
+The Fellow will work with PAI staff across the partnerships, research, and policy teams and will report to the Program Lead for ABOUT ML.
+The Fellowship will begin Summer 2020 and last for 9-12 months.

 This is an invitation to collaboratively drive emergent work at the intersection of technology and society.
 Successful candidates will thrive in entrepreneurial environments, create structure and definition as needed, and navigate ambiguity with patience and optimism.

 The PAI Fellow will have the ability to further scope and shape the project to achieve the following deliverables and activities as well as additional goals that may emerge as the project proceeds.

 PAI is a fast-paced organization that often requires quick turnarounds, so initiative and efficiency is critical for success in this position.
 Because of the varied and dynamic nature of PAI’s multistakeholder research projects, the ideal candidate should have experience working on projects with diverse and stakeholders.